dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/how-to-use-databricks-workflows-to-run-dbt-cloud-jobs.md

 1. Click **Schedule** on the upper right side of the page
 2. Click **Add a schedule**
 3. Configure Job name, Schedule, Cluster
-4. Add a new parameter called: `job_id` and fill in your Job ID.
-Refer to [step 4 in previous section](#create-a-databricks-python-notebook) to find your Job ID.
+4. Add a new parameter called: `job_id` and fill in your job ID.
+Refer to [step 4 in previous section](#create-a-databricks-python-notebook) to find your job ID.
 5. Click **Create**
 6. Click **Run Now** to test the job